Women’s Day: 80% female investors have investment targets for 2022, says survey

 On the occasion of International Women’s Day, Buy Now Pay Later (BNPL) platform ZestMoney said that around 80 per cent of women investors have set goal-oriented investment targets for 2022.
-This, according to ZestPay, is indicative of increased awareness among women to take control of their finances.
+This, according to ZestMoney, is indicative of increased awareness among women to take control of their finances.

 It further suggests that women prefer to not only go for low-risk investment options but also investing for the long term since ~93 per cent of those surveyed were either full-time employees or self-employed.
 Most preferred long-term investments, which includes, buying a house (25 per cent); securing their kids’ future (23 per cent); and retirement savings (15 per cent).